ADHD in Teens (cont.)

 ADHD in Teens Prognosis

-Attention deficit hyperactivity disorder can have a significant effect on the mood, behavior, relationships, school, work, and other aspects of the lives of those who have it.
+ADHD can also have a significant effect on the mood, behavior, relationships, school, work, and other aspects of the lives of those who have it.
 For example, people with ADHD are more likely to experience a depressive illness than those without it.
 On a positive note, research indicates that when treated during childhood or adolescence rather than waiting until adulthood, individuals with ADHD tend to develop other psychiatric conditions less often than adults who do not receive treatment until adulthood.

 Must Read Articles Related to ADHD in Teens